 How not changing your pillow could be affecting your health

-Your pillow is a perfect breeding ground for dust mites, which devour your dead skin cells and thrive in environments that are warm and humid.
+If you need further incentive to adhere to the how often should you change your pillows rule, it's worth noting that your pillow is a perfect breeding ground for dust mites, which devour your dead skin cells and thrive in environments that are warm and humid.
 The microscopic mites aren't dangerous, but they can trigger eczema for some and aggravate allergy symptoms in others.

 Tell-tale signs that you need a new pillow